 It may: It is imperative to repeat the urine test once you have fully recovered from pancreatitis.
 It is also important to find out what precipitated pancreatitis and avoid those stimuli.
 For good health - Have a diet rich in fresh vegetables, fruits, whole grains, low fat milk and milk products, nuts, beans, legumes, lentils and small amounts of lean meats.
 Avoid saturated fats.
 Exercise at least 150 minutes/week and increase the intensity of exercise gradually.
 Do not use tobacco, alcohol, weed or street drugs in any form.
 Practice safe sex. ...Read more

 No: No. Sometimes patients have both low protein and low blood pressure but it is not a cause of it.
 Low protein can lead to extravascular fluid accumulation (edema) and can make you intravascularly dehydrated which could theoretically lead to lower blood pressures but this is typically insignificant so long as your kidneys are working normally. ...Read more

 - Talk to a doctor live online for free

-- Can too much protein cause bad blood work results?
+- What does too much protein in blood mean?

 - What does too much protein in the blood mean?

-- Can digesting too much protein cause bowel problems?
+- Can eating too much protein cause constipation?

-- What causes too much carbon dioxide in blood?
+- What causes too much protein in the blood?